Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 /bin/sh -c 'mkdir -p /var/lock /var/run /var/log; tail -f /dev/null'

-# Open a shell into it for the rest of the lab:
+# Open a shell into the sibling for the rest of the lab:

 docker exec -it ep-devcontainer /bin/sh

-Why detached: the foreground -it variant exits the container the moment you exit the shell, which would break Step 5 and validation.
-Detached + tail -f keeps PID 1 alive; you docker exec to enter and exit shells freely.
+Why detached: a foreground -it variant exits the container the moment you exit the shell, breaking Step 5 and validation.
+Detached + tail -f keeps PID 1 alive; docker exec lets you enter and exit shells freely.

 cat /etc/openwrt_release